 The Company is subject to taxation in various jurisdictions.
-The Company is subject to examination by U.S. federal authorities for the open tax years (2011 through 2013) and by various state authorities for the years 2010 through 2013.
+The Company is currently under examination by U.S. federal authorities for the open tax years 2012 through 2014 and subject to examination by various state authorities for the years 2011 through 2014.

 The Company has recorded a liability for unrecognized tax benefits related to tax positions taken on its various income tax returns.
 If recognized, the entire amount of unrecognized tax benefits would favorably impact the effective tax rate that is reported in future periods.
-The Company anticipates that total unrecognized tax benefits will be reduced within the next 12 months due to the lapses in the applicable statutes of limitations, as well as pending federal tax settlements for the two years under examination.
-The adjustment related to these items is estimated at approximately \$0.2 million.
+The Company anticipates the total unrecognized tax benefits will be reduced within the next 12 months due to the lapses in the applicable statutes of limitations, as well as pending federal tax settlements for the three years under examination.
+The adjustment related to these items is estimated at approximately \$0.3 million.
+Interest and penalties related to uncertain income tax positions are included as a component of income tax expense in the Financial Statements.